ChiShengChen/QuantumRWKV/README.md

 ## Project Structure

-The repository is organized as follows:
+The repository is organized as follows, v1 is experimental version, v2 is the version in paper:

 ```
 Quantum_rwkv/v2